The Orientation Days 2020 at SDU Sønderborg take place on 28/29 August.

-All study programmes start on 2 September 2019 - check your schedule below (gets published in the middle of August), to find the actual start date of your lectures.
+All study programmes start on 1 September 2020 - check your schedule below (gets published in the middle of August), to find the actual start date of your lectures and if the lectures are online or through attendance.

 Obligatory Study Start test for new students